 Maca root promotes natural antioxidants within your body, such as glutathione and superoxide dismutase.* Antioxidants are molecules that help protect your cells against harmful free radicals, which, in excess, have been linked to potential adverse health conditions.

-Maca is considered an adaptogen, a natural substance that helps your body address different types of mental and physical stressors.
-Maca has been shown to promote homeostasis by normalizing the production of stress hormones – helping you during challenging situations.*
+Considered an adaptogen, maca is a natural substance that helps your body address different types of mental and physical stressors.
+It has been shown to promote homeostasis by normalizing the production of stress hormones – helping you during challenging situations.*

-Several studies have suggested that maca can help to enhance your healthy mood, particularly in postmenopausal women.* Maca contains plant compounds called flavonoids, suggested to be partly responsible for these positive mood benefits.*
+Several studies have suggested that maca can help to enhance your healthy mood, particularly in postmenopausal women, as it contains plant compounds called flavonoids, suggested to be partly responsible for these positive mood benefits.*

-Other potential benefits of maca root reported from both human and animal studies include:
+Other potential benefits of maca root reported from both human and animal studies include support for:

-- Support for blood pressure already in the normal range.*
+- Blood pressure already in the normal range.*